Engineering Materials 2 An Introduction to

 16. Structure of ceramics 167

-crystalline ceramics; glassy ceramics; ceramic alloys; ceramic microstructures:
+crystalline ceramics; glassy ceramics; ceramic alloys;

 pure, vitreous and composite